SimonBrodtmann/lignumis/README.md

 Sorted by priority

-- Move wood and lumber to its own fuel category
-- Make seeds burnable again
 - Add recipe for moist stromatolite remnants for regular furnace
 - Make mod "Wooden logistics" optional
 - Improve start on Nauvis